blukatdevelopment/UnchainedWorldsOld/keeper_info/modules/city_of_southhorn/info.md

 - DC 12: Teaches that all living things deserves respect and have souls
 - DC 14: Forbids followers from eating meat
 - DC 16: Can be reached through fairy circles
-10. Cavil Tarro's guide to Yxheia: Make an investigation check
+10. Cavil Tarro's guide to Exheia: Make an investigation check
 - DC 5: deity of knowledge, symbol is a glyph with an eye
 - DC 7: Created gnomes to conduct research
 - DC 10: Invented sending stones and many other magic items